-We follow the craft ontology [55] to represent knowledge entities for actions and extend it so that actions include the tools, materials, and products of each action.
-Tools are modeled as affordances to cope with the fact that diverse tools can provide the same functionality and that a single tool may also avail multiple functionalities.
+We follow the craft ontology [55] to represent knowledge entities for Actions and extend it so that Actions include the tools, materials, and products of each action.
+Tools are modelled as affordances, to cope with the fact that diverse tools can provide the same functionality and that a single tool also may avail multiple functionalities.
 For example, a nail can be driven into wood with a hammer or an adz, while pliers can be used to drive a screw or cut a wire.
-Affordances are modeled as Archimedean simple machines, which comprise a small and simple vocabulary that can model all mechanical tools.
+Affordances are modelled as Archimedean simple machines which comprise a small and simple vocabulary that can model all mechanical tools.

-As actions are events, the representation of the knowledge obtained from recordings of craft practice is used in the instantiation of these entities.
-The interpretation and analysis of these recordings provide direct input to the instantiated entities, as the analysis of recordings can reveal the action parameters used.
-For example, computer vision algorithms disentangle such properties by learning appearance across the modulation of contextual properties.
+As Actions are Events, the representation of the knowledge obtained from recordings of craft practice is used in the instantiation of these entities.
+The interpretation and analysis of these recordings provide direct input to the instantiated entities, as the analysis of recordings can reveal action parameters used.
+For example, computer vision algorithms disentangle such properties by learning appearance across modulation of contextual properties.
 Generation disentangles such properties and encodes material appearance in disentangled space to predict appearance.
-Existing approaches learn embeddings for 3D objects, mass-preserving transforms from structural constraints (connectivity and stability), texture transfer, and differentiable rendering [105-108].
+Existing approaches learn embeddings for 3D objects, mass-preserving transforms from structural constraints (connectivity, stability), texture transfer, and differentiable rendering [105, 106, 107, 108].

-3.3.3.
+3.2.3.
 Cognitive

 The term sensory imagery refers to all senses and not solely vision [2].
-Practitioners use their senses to acquire information concerning material properties and events.
-Mental imagery is the mechanism by which we mentally simulate perceptual experiences and refers to the sensory images of the "mind's eye" (or finger, ear, etc.) [2].
-Sensory imagery, or qualia, are sensed, e.g., "hand-feel", softness, and smoothness, can be recognized, and recalled as mental imagery, such as when thinking about the color of amber, the feel of satin, or the timbre of the oboe.
-Action plans are formulated as generative hypotheses that can be used to simulate "mental images" of the anticipated results.
+Practitioners use their senses to acquire information about material properties and events.
+Mental imagery is the mechanism by which we mentally simulate perceptual experiences and refers to the sensory images of the "mind's eye" (or finger, ear, etc) [2].
+Sensory imagery, or qualia, are sensed, e.g. "hand-feel", softness, and smoothness, can be recognised, and recalled as mental imagery, such as when thinking about the colour of amber, the feel of satin, or the timbre of the oboe.
+Action Plans are formulated as generative hypotheses that can be used to simulate "mental images" of the anticipated results.
 Their representation of both has a pedagogical value in the training of crafting actions and particularly in the "education of attention" [109].